Ajwain: In herbalism

 Ajwain is used in herbalism practices, such as Ayurveda, in the belief that it can treat various disorders.
 However, there is no good evidence that ajwain is effective as a therapy for treating any disease.

 Adverse effects

-Pregnant women should avoid ajwain due to potential adverse effects on fetal development, and its use is discouraged while breastfeeding.
-In high amounts taken orally, ajwain can result in fatal poisoning.
-People taking nonsteroidal anti-inflammatory drugs or antiplatelet medications are susceptible to adverse effects from ajwain ingestion, as ajwain has anti-clotting activity of its own.
+Pregnant women should avoid ajwain due to potential adverse effects on fetal development.
+When taken orally in high amounts, ajwain can result in fatal poisoning.
+People taking nonsteroidal anti-inflammatory drugs or antiplatelet medications are susceptible to adverse effects from ajwain ingestion, as ajwain has inherent anti-clotting activity.

 Essential oil

 Hydrodistillation of ajwain fruits yields an essential oil consisting primarily of thymol, γ-terpinene, p-cymene, and more than 20 trace compounds which are predominantly terpenoids.